How to make a budget as a couple.

 The amount received for personal spending will vary based on your income and expenses.
 However, you and your spouse should both receive the exact same amount.

 I love having this guilt free spending money!

 5. Be the Example

-Maybe your spouse just doesn’t get it!
-The whole idea of budgeting might be a little daunting or strange to them.
+Maybe your spouse just doesn’t get it, and that’s OK!
+The whole idea of budgeting might be a little daunting or strange to them, which is exactly how my husband was.
 Be an example of living by a successful budget so they can learn from you.